sjTaylor/dnSim/README.md

 Ctrl-r to reset skill selection (sets all to minimum possible ranks)

+###configuring/settings

+The `config.py` file has a few options you can change.
+I'll be adding more options to it in the future.

 ##Commiting Changes

 I recommend you take a look at [this guide](https://guides.github.com/activities/forking/index.html) since making pull requests is probably going to be most common way to contribute to the project.
 You might also be interested in [this guide](https://help.github.com/articles/syncing-a-fork/) if you want to keep your fork updated with the master branch.